Digital lens technology provides custom lenses for a clearer, more natural visual experience.

 Many vision industry executives believe that free-form technology will be the next big thing in vision correction.
 You can expect the following benefits in addition to the improved visual clarity that customized free-form lenses provide:

-- Exceptional contrast perception: Free-form lenses can sharpen vision.
+- Exceptional contrast perception: Free-form lenses can sharpen your vision.

 - Exceptional color vision: Free-form lenses can help you get the most out of your lenses’ optics, resulting in more intense, brighter colors.